be-hase/protoc-gen-kotlin-ext/README.md

 - Generate `*OrNull` extension properties for optional field
     - In [protoc-gen-kotlin](https://protobuf.dev/getting-started/kotlintutorial/), this extension properties is only provided for message types.
-We will provide it for scalar types as well.
+We provide it for scalar types as well.
     - https://github.com/protocolbuffers/protobuf/issues/12935
 - Generate factory functions that resemble data class constructors
 - We do not generate our own code, so we can take advantage of the official ecosystem